 Last week, Adobe released a report of a survey on data analytics which threw up a surprising nugget of information.
-It showed that marketers were still lagging IT teams in the use of mobile analytics.
+It showed that marketers were still lagging IT teams in the use of mobile data analytics.

 While noting that data and analytics were driving changes in many fields such as privacy and data security, personalization, and even progressive mobile website experiences, the survey found that marketers remained behind the curve in their use.